 We, the board of Body Wisdom, Inc., the stewards of the practice and philosophy of InterPlay, affirm and celebrate the beauty and dignity of all people.
 Our joy is in our common humanity, which we embrace as loving friends and neighbors throughout the world.

-Body Wisdom recognizes that all human ancestry is African ancestry; that racial classifications by design divide the body of the whole, specifically exploiting people of color, our sense of self, culture and resources, while intentionally granting privilege, wealth, and power to people of European descent.
+Body Wisdom recognizes that all human ancestry is African ancestry; that racial classifications by design divide the body of the whole, specifically exploiting Black, Indigenous and People of Color (BIPOC), our sense of self, culture and resources, while intentionally granting privilege, wealth, and power to people of European descent.

 InterPlay is a movement rooted in the wisdom of the body—in its joy, play, integrity, authenticity, and trust.
-Color wisdom is an integral part of InterPlay as a positive restoration and reunion of what was formerly taken and divided by inherited patterns of racism.
-Color wisdom, a way of experiencing the tools and forms of InterPlay, is deeply devoted to a liberating togetherness for all.
+BIPOC ancestral wisdom is an integral part of InterPlay as a positive restoration and reunion of what was formerly taken and divided by inherited patterns of racism.
+BIPOC ancestral wisdom, a way of experiencing the tools and forms of InterPlay, is deeply devoted to a liberating togetherness for all.

 By action, Body Wisdom is committed to inclusion, diversity, and equity in all aspects of its culture, leadership, and organizational development.
 We are committed to sewing cultural competency into the fabric of our teaching, training, communications, and outreach, each of which is essential for expressing our inherent belief in the wisdom of all bodies.